(Image credit: FAO - E-learning Centre)

 3. Since 2015, AIMS has annually delivered Spanish Training Courses under the title: Introduction to Research Data Management.
 The idea of an online course on data management - aimed specifically at users in Latin America - came about at the San Diego RDA Meeting (2015) to:

 Within the scope of these targeted courses, free access to related audio-visual material (including videos and webinars) has been provided and interviews with course participants have been conducted and disseminated.
 Moreover, best practices related to the course thematic have been carefully screened and discussed (e.g. i-Marine, Dataverse, Figshare, EUDAT, the Agricultural Data Interest Group (IGAD) of the Research Data Alliance (RDA), CIMMYT, Global Bioversity Information Facility).
+Read more about it at the course page.

 You could sign up to AIMS Newsletter (Become a Member) so you hear first when new topics and dates are announced.
 Alternatively, you can get in touch with any other questions or thoughts about online courses at the following e-mails: AIMS@fao.org; AGORA@fao.org.